Optimal Area-Sensitive Bounds for Polytope Approximation: Additional Results

 Note that the bound in this theorem matches the uniform bound of Theorem~\ref{thm:main}.
 However, this approach cannot be used to produce a uniform bound.
-We will present a two-dimensional counterexample.
-Suppose to the contrary that such a bound existed.
-That is, there exists a constant $k_2$ and positive $\eps_0$ such that for all $\eps \leq \eps_0$ and all convex bodies $K$ (of width at least $\eps$ in every direction) in $\RE^2$, there exists an $\eps$-approximating polygon whose number of sides satisfies Eq.\eqref{eq:gruber}.
-Consider any $\eps \leq \min(\eps_0, 1/9)$, let $0 < \delta \leq \eps$ be a sufficiently small value (chosen below), and let $m = \lfloor 1/\sqrt{\delta} \rfloor$.
-Define $K_{\delta}$ to be the Minkowski sum of a regular $m$-gon inscribed in a unit circle and a Euclidean ball of radius $\delta$.
+To see why, suppose, to the contrary, that such a bound existed, even in $\RE^2$.
+That is, there exists a constant $k_2$ and positive $\eps_0$ such that for all $\eps \leq \eps_0$ and all convex bodies $K$ (of width at least $\eps$ in every direction) in $\RE^2$, there exists an $\eps$-approximating polygon whose number of sides satisfies Eq.~\eqref{eq:gruber}.
+Consider any $\eps \leq \min(\eps_0, 1/9)$, and let $0 < \delta \leq \eps$ be a sufficiently small value (chosen below).
+Set $m = \lfloor 1/\sqrt{\delta} \rfloor$, and define $K_{\delta}$ to be the Minkowski sum of a regular $m$-gon inscribed in a unit circle and the Euclidean ball of radius $\delta$ (see Figure~\ref{fig:counterexample}(a)).
 Observe that since $m \geq 3$ and $\delta \leq 1/9$, $K_{\delta}$ satisfies the minimum width requirements.
 It consists of $m$ straight edges, each of length $\Theta(\sqrt{\delta})$, connected by $m$ circular arcs, each of radius $\delta$ and subtending an angle of $2 \pi/m$.
-Since $\delta \le \eps$, it is straightforward to show that any convex polygon that $\eps$-approximates $K_{\delta}$ requires $\Omega(1/\sqrt{\eps})$ sides.
-(This follows from the same argument that shows that Dudley's bound is tight for Euclidean balls and the fact as $\delta$ decreases, $K_{\delta}$ approaches a unit disk.)
+Since $\delta \le \eps$, it is straightforward to show that any convex polygon $K_{\eps}$ that $\eps$-approximates $K_{\delta}$ requires $\Omega(1/\sqrt{\eps})$ sides (see Figure~\ref{fig:counterexample}(b)).
+(As $\delta$ decreases relative to $\eps$, $K_{\delta}$ approaches a unit disk, and it is easy to show that in order to maintain a distance of at most $\eps$, each side can have length at most $c \sqrt{\eps}$, for some constant $c$.)